 Feed and supplements are two of the few components of the carbon cycle that the regenerative poultry ecosystem does not generate itself; so these inputs must be bought off the farm.
 Though not required for processing or technical assistance services, producers who wish to market through Tree-Range ® Farms, LLC must use certified organic feed.

-Apart from a little electrolyte powder starting at week two, unfiltered apple cider vinegar is the main supplement that Tree-Range ® farmers use.
+Apart from a little electrolyte powder starting at week two, unfiltered apple cider vinegar is the main recommended supplement.
 Apple cider vinegar that is unfiltered still has the “mother,” which contains powerful, gut-friendly probiotics.
-Together with garlic, onion, and elderberry extract, apple cider vinegar acts as a natural medicine that staves off infections and improves feed conversion in the birds.
+Together with garlic, onion, and elderberry extract, apple cider vinegar acts as a natural medicine that staves off infections and improves feed conversion in chickens.

 Healthy plants biosynthesize volatile molecules and metabolites faster to produce the flavors and aromas of food.
-In this way, regenerative farmers do more than restore soil and their bottom lines: They provide consumers with healthier, tastier food, and a world with less carbon to worry about.
+In this way, regenerative farmers do more than restore soil and their bottom lines: They provide consumers with healthier, tastier food; and a world with less carbon to worry about.